Succession Planning for your Second Stage Company

 So, you’re thinking about what life will be like at your company when you’re gone.
-Congratulations.
+Congratulations!
 Really.
 It’s a sign of maturity when a leader has the courage to imagine being out of the picture, and the foresight to care before it’s forced to happen.

-First, those of you who are strong leaders… we love you, and it’s amazing what you have accomplished and do accomplish… but this may be the biggest challenge of your career.
+Those of you who are strong leaders… we love you, and it’s amazing what you have accomplished and do accomplish.
 The strength that you have in your role means that your shoes are going to be hard to fill.
 And, strong personalities have a hard time handing things off, so it’s never going to feel like the right time, and your successor is probably going to seem far from ready when you start the transition.

-You want a healthy company to retain or attract the best talent.
+You want a healthy company to attract and retain the best talent.
 And, successions take resources, because transitions always put a burden on an organization.
-(Think about how many coaches have a “transition year” when they start even if they’re good and have good players.
+Think about how many coaches have a “transition year” when they start even if they’re good and have good players.
 You want your company to be in the best shape possible before making the change.

 Succession is best managed not as one big event (“OK, here’s the company…don’t screw it up”), but as a series of small hand-offs.
-Most of my work on succession is on choreographing the series of small hand-offs based on
+Most of my consulting work in succession planning is on choreographing the series of small hand-offs based on

-You’ll need to do some strategic planning to think about what area that should be.)
+You’ll need to do some strategic planning to think about what area(s) need to be strengthened.
 I had one client hire an experienced sales and marketing exec because they realized they were weak there.
 I had another hire someone strong in operations because they were going to need to tighten up that area if they were going to be able to grow.
 Was the new exec everything that they needed in a CEO?
 No. But neither are you!
-You have a whole eco-system around you that complements and supplements your strengths.
-You may have forgotten about it because it’s designed around you, but no CEO can be everything – and the search for another you is based on flawed thinking that one person can lead your company.
+That’s why a company is spearheaded by the CEO, and supported by a strong leadership team.